lmas/thesis/thesis.typ

 	]
 ) <examplepoint>

-The two drops was caused by the passing pressure waves from the Hunga Tonga--Hunga Haʻapai eruption
+The cause of the two pressure drops originates from the passing pressure waves from the Hunga Tonga--Hunga Haʻapai eruption
 #footnote[https://en.wikipedia.org/wiki/2022_Hunga_Tonga%E2%80%93Hunga_Ha%CA%BBapai_eruption_and_tsunami]
-during this day.
+during the same day.
 The Matrix Profile was able to detect both events in the time series, as indicated by the two tallest discord peaks.
-And as the two drops are observable by eye in this scenario it is easy to verify that the Matrix Profile works as intended.
+As the two drops are observable by eye in this scenario it is easy to verify that the Matrix Profile works as intended.

 It is also worth pointing out that the time series is small, about 2600 data points recorded at one minute intervals, and any other, alternative tools can handle this analysis in a reasonable time.
-But what if the scale was increased to millions of data points?
+But what if the scale increased to millions of data points?
 This is possible with factory machines equipped with high-performance sensors that can record samples at KHz or MHz frequencies, for example.
 Since _Yeh_ published their implementation in 2017, it has seen further improvements